Monday, March 31, 2025

 Data privacy goes beyond simply browsing in private mode.
 It involves understanding how your information is collected, shared, and used.

-Incognito mode can help prevent leaving local traces of your online activity, but it doesn’t do much to guard your data in transit.
+Incognito mode can help prevent the leaving of local traces of your online activity, but it does little to guard your data in transit.

 Here are some additional tools and practices to help protect your digital privacy: